What are some of the best Vermont fall foliage locations to visit?

 Fall will be here before you know it.
 The last week of September and first two weeks of October are typically prime time for foliage season in Vermont.
 But over the last couple of years, Vermont’s fall colors have lasted well into mid and late October.
 When peak foliage hits is anyone’s guess.
 But I do know that these eight Vermont fall foliage locations will make you happy while you’re out exploring in Vermont this fall.

-Vermont Fall Foliage Locations to Visit This Year:
+Best Vermont Fall Foliage Locations to Visit:

 The Appalachian Gap